 Program Management for Plant Breeders - Managing plant breeding and laboratory programs are becoming increasingly complex.
 This course is designed to enhance management skills of plant breeders and technical leads.
 Professionals directing these programs in agricultural research, in agribusiness development and those from the public sector will benefit from attending this course.

 Breeding with Genomics

 Breeding with Genomics - This course is aimed at professionals who are directly or indirectly involved in plant breeding and germplasm improvement.
 It is an opportunity for breeders who are already using these tools to expand their knowledge of new strategies and technologies and for laboratory personnel to appreciate how the marker data that they generate are applied in breeding programs.

-Seed Biology, Production and Quality - This course presents the scientific background for production, handling, storage and quality control procedures in the seed industry.
-It is offered in alternate years (odd numbered) as a two and a half-day course for both beginning and experienced seed professionals.
+Seed Biology and Quality - This course presents the scientific background and technical protocols for assessing, enhancing and maintaining high seed quality.
+It is a two-day course for both beginning and experienced seed professionals.